Brian-McElroy/LowesTechHubExperiencePrivacyPolicy/README.md

-# LowesTechHubExperiencePrivacyPolicy
+# Lowes Tech-Hub Experience Privacy Policy
-Privacy policy for the Lowe's tech hub experience app
+We dont record or store any user data whatsoever for any purpose.